Mathematical Visualizations

 where the gravitational effect (redshift or blueshift), transversal effect (kinematic time dilation), and classical Doppler effect for both sources

-In the thinking of Suntola, photons (and the related Planck relation) are related to interactions (i.e. emissions and absorptions), not so much to propagation in vacuum, which changes interpretations of various observations considerably.
+In the thinking of Suntola, photons (and the related Planck relation) are related to interactions (i.e. emissions and absorptions), not so much to propagation in vacuum, which changes interpretations of various observations considerably (but note that quantum mechanical descriptions of beam splitters, photon statistics, and many other crucial phenomena have not been analyzed here).
 For example, then the emitted wavelength is independent of the gravitational state of the emitter (as frequency and speed of light are linked), and the observed gravitational blueshift, where the wavelength is observed as decreased deeper in the Earth gravitational well, is simply due to the speed of light being decreased accordingly (that is also communicated by gravitational time dilation as the speed of light is invariant for a local observer), and thus the oscillations clumping closer together, observed locally as increased frequency even though energy has not been gained.
-It is a drastically different picture than the usual conception of photons gaining energy when propagating deeper in a gravitational field, even though the observations are otherwise identical.
+It is a drastically different picture than the usual conception of photons gaining energy when propagating deeper in a gravitational field, even though the local observations are otherwise identical.
 Note that the reasoning may be more complicated with respect to light emitted in the cosmological past, as there both

 The following illustrations are under construction, displaying the partial equivalence of conventional four-vector (see four-momentum) formalisms with this 4-dimensional Euclidean momentum space utilized here (at least in the hyperplane crosscut of the momentum space), especially the relativistic energy-momentum relation, the mapping facilitated by the Gudermannian function: